 Numbers are used for counting and are the basic building blocks of math.
 In real-life scenarios, we often see a need to do more with numbers like, putting things together or taking a few things away and counting the rest.

-These situations need us to work with numbers, or in other words do number operations.
+These situations need us to work with numbers, or in other words, do number operations.

 These operations are also called Arithmetic Operations.
 There are four basic operations in mathematics which are the fundamental key aspects for most of the fields of science and technology.

-The basic operations are:
+The basic mathematical operations are:

 Addition is a prominent arithmetic operation.
 Performing this operation means to combine and finding the total.
 We need at least two numbers to combine, which are called as ‘addends’ and the result is called as the ‘sum.’